xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WAIT**(**serial\_number**)

-Serial\_number    is the date-time code used by Microsoft Excel for date and time calculations.
+Serial\_number&nbsp;&nbsp;&nbsp;&nbsp;is the date-time code used by Microsoft Excel for date and time calculations.
 You can give serial\_number as text, such as "4:30 PM", or as a formula, such as NOW()+"00:00:04", instead of as a number.
 The text or formula is automatically converted to a serial number.
 For more information about serial\_number, see NOW.

-**Important   **WAIT suspends all Microsoft Excel activity and may prevent you from performing other operations on your computer.
+**Important&nbsp;&nbsp;&nbsp;**WAIT suspends all Microsoft Excel activity and may prevent you from performing other operations on your computer.
 Background processes, such as printing and recalculation, are continued.

 **Example**